 When the craving to use swells up, ride the wave of its temptation.
 Allow yourself 20 to 30 minutes to do something other than use.
 Set a timer!
 During the time that you are urge surfing, it is a good idea to pick up other tools: make a recovery call, pray, take a walk, breathe deeply, write about it, etc. The urge will peak and recede (just like a wave), and if you can successfully move through it, you will have had the experience of urge surfing.

 Some members find it helpful to write an inventory of all their internet and technology behaviors.
 You can use this exercise sheet for writing a technology use inventory.

 Keeping a time log of all of all your internet and technology usage can help you gain perspective on how you are using.
 It is helpful to send daily usage to a sponsor.
 Here is one example of a time log.

 Bookending with another member

 When you are going to engage in a middle line behavior, you can bookend by texting or calling another member to let them know.
 Then, you send another message once you have finished.

 Working with a trained mental health practitioner

-Some members have found it helpful to work with a trained therapist or psychologist.
-Doing so may help you gain a deeper insight into the psychological issues involved in your addiction.
+Some members have found it helpful to work with a trained therapist or psychologist, particularly if they have a background in treating addiction.
+Often our addictions are layered in with other traumas, fears, and troubled pasts.
+A trained mental health practitioner can help you gain deeper insights into the psychological issues involved in your addiction.